Matías Verdún

 Matías Edgardo Verdún (born 18 January 1997) is an Argentine professional footballer who plays as a midfielder.

 Career

 Having played in the Nueva Chicago youth system, Verdún moved to Comunicaciones in 2016.
-He made his professional debut under manager Sergio Leroy in April 2018 against Colegiales, coming on in place of Julián Antonio Barría in 1–3 victory; with his next appearance in Primera B Metropolitana arriving twelve months later versus San Miguel.
-In July 2019, Verdún made a move to Luján.
-He left after three appearances in Primera C Metropolitana.
+He made his professional debut under manager Sergio Leroy in April 2018 in a match against Colegiales, where he substituted for Julián Antonio Barría during a 1–3 victory.
+His next appearance in the Primera B Metropolitana came twelve months later against San Miguel.
+In July 2019, Verdún transferred to Luján, making three appearances in the Primera C Metropolitana before leaving the team.